Privacy Notice | Tarsus

 Privacy Notice Table of Contents

 This Privacy Notice covers how we treat Personal Data that we gather when you access or use our Services.
 “Personal Data” means any information that identifies or relates to a particular individual and also includes information referred to as “personally identifiable information” or “personal information” under applicable data privacy laws, rules or regulations.
-This Privacy Notice does not cover the practices of companies we don’t own or control or people we don’t manage.

 Category of Personal Data